bearcove/bearsays/README.md

 # bearsays

-A small command line utility to test forgejo pipelines and automated releases in CI.
+A small command line utility to test forgejo pipelines and automated releases in CI!

 Yay.